Cube - Computational and Bioengineering Lab in Munich

-Interdisciplinarity plays a crucial role in Helmholtz Munich's strategy for the future.
-The interaction of various disciplines, including bioengineering and artificial intelligence, is intended to radically accelerate developments from basic research to clinical application.
-In the northwestern center of the Helmholtz Munich campus, the new Cube laboratory building is a striking architectural accent that highlights the special importance of this research and offers a continuous interior space that supports diverse forms of communication.
+Helmholtz Munich’s strategy for the future hinges on interdisciplinarity.
+The synergy between various disciplines, including bioengineering and artificial intelligence, is expected to dramatically accelerate developments ranging from basic research to clinical applications.
+The new Cube laboratory building sets a striking architectural accent within the northwestern center of the Helmholtz Munich campus, highlighting the special importance of this research.
+Its interior offers a spatial continuum that fosters diverse forms of communication.

 more

-The design breaks with the obvious approach of structuring the laboratory areas compactly on top of each other.
-Instead, four flexible and expandable laboratory units are arranged like stair steps, each rotated 90 degrees on each floor.
-The exposed ceilings of the laboratory areas below become communication and recreation areas.
-Overlapping with the external office areas, the space is differentiated and divided into four different zones.
-These are connected by spacious open staircases, which symbolize interdisciplinarity.
-The route thus created leads from the foyer on the ground floor past the laboratories, which are glazed towards the interior, to the roof garden on the third floor, which offers views across the campus towards Munich and the Alps beyond.
-The façade concept makes the intertwining of biology and engineering visible as a design element: lab units and office areas are clearly visible on the façade and yet complement each other to form a harmonious whole.
+Rather than stacking the laboratory areas on top of each other compactly, the design breaks with the conventional approach.
+Four flexible and expandable laboratory units are arranged like the steps of a stair, with each unit rotated 90 degrees on successive floors.
+The freed-up ceiling slabs of the laboratory areas below become communal areas of communication and recreation.
+The overlapping external office areas differentiate the space, dividing it into four zones.
+These are connected by spacious, open staircases that symbolize interdisciplinarity.
+From the ground-floor lobby, the resulting route leads up past the fully glazed laboratories to the third-floor roof garden, which offers views across the campus toward Munich and the Alps beyond.
+The facade concept visually interprets the intertwining of biology and engineering, presenting it as a design element: discrete lab units and office areas are clearly legible on the facade, yet they coalesce to form a coherent whole.

 less